 Choose whether or not to remove the default Call button (including the directory, favorites, and recent calls lists) and the default in-call Add participant button from the user interface.
 The setting removes only the buttons, not their functionality as such.

-Value space: Auto/Hidden Auto: Shows the default buttons in the user interface.
+Auto: Shows the default buttons in the user interface.

 Hidden: Removes the default buttons from the user interface.